“The NHS belongs to the people and getting involved in the governance of the trust makes this principle tangible.”

 The trust runs a range of established mental health services in Buckinghamshire, such as Healthy Minds which recently celebrated its 10th anniversary, and the Recovery College.
 We also have exciting new developments, such as the trailblazer pilot to cut waiting times for children and adolescent mental health services.

-There are three vacancies for public governors in Buckinghamshire and one for service users.
+There were three vacancies for public governors in Buckinghamshire and one for service users.
 There are also openings for staff who work for the trust, and for carers.

 Opportunities in Bath, North East Somerset, Wiltshire and Swindon